A. For immediate assistance send your questions or comments to email@example.com.

 A. Make her uncomfortable.
 Separate her from the other hens.
 Try placing her in a suspended wire cage in the light for a few days.

-A. Sometimes the eggs will lighten during a laying cycle, however it could also be due to a lack of vitamin K. Try adding vitamin K to your hens’ diet and you should see a change in 7 days.
+A. Sometimes the eggs will lighten during a laying cycle, however, it could also be due to a lack of vitamin K. Try adding vitamin K to your hens’ diet and you should see a change in 7 days.

 A. On average 10 hens that are 8 months to 2 years old should lay about 7 eggs a day.
 Most egg layers will provide between 200-300 eggs per year on average.
 Keep in mind that your hens will go into a molt each year during late summer or early fall.
 During this time they will stop laying and grow new feathers.

-A. Generally eggs are good for 3 weeks when refrigerated the whole time.
+A. Generally, eggs are good for 3 weeks when refrigerated the whole time.
 To test your eggs you can place them in a bowl of water.
 If they sink they are still good.
 If they stand on one end they are still good but getting old.
 If they float they are old.

 A. The most common issue is Coccidiosis and generally affects chickens 3 days old to 6 months old.
 This is a condition caused by the Coccidial protozoan organism, an internal parasite called Eimeria that lives in the cells that line the intestines and causes bleeding and swelling.
 This will also cause the birds to lose a lot of fluids and nutrients from their food will not be absorbed.
 If left untreated coccidiosis will cause them to die.
 Coccidiosis is normally only seen in young, growing chickens because older chickens develop immunity to it.

-Symptoms: The first sign of this is blood, or a reddish tint in their droppings.
+Symptoms: The first sign of this is blood or a reddish tint in their droppings.
 They may also have a hunched up appearance and ruffled feathers.
 You will also begin to see weight loss and white diarrhea around the vent feathers.

 Coccidiosis Treatment: We are aware that in the absence of licensed alternatives, veterinarians do sometimes prescribe drugs such as Coxoid under the “cascade” to treat Coccidiosis in poultry.
-However, it is only a veterinarian who can advise on such use and we would be in the breach of the veterinary medicines regulations and NOAH code of practice by supporting, or encouraging the use of a product on a non-target species.
+However, it is only a veterinarian who can advise on such use and we would be in the breach of the veterinary medicine regulations and NOAH code of practice by supporting, or encouraging the use of a product on a non-target species.
 Coxoid is administered in water.
 For it to be effective, it is important to do this quickly at the first signs of Coccidiosis infection.
-Coxoid contains 3.84% of the drug Amprolium Hydrochloride which is a structural analogue of Thiamine (Vitamin B1).
+Coxoid contains 3.84% of the drug Amprolium Hydrochloride which is a structural analog of Thiamine (Vitamin B1).
 Amprolium Hydrochloride mimics its structure inhibiting Thiamine utilization by the parasite.
 It should be noted that Coccidiosis is not caused by bacteria and therefore does not respond to antibiotic treatment.

 A. This is a natural time of the year when your chickens grow new feathers and plumage.
 This normally happens late summer through fall.
 Your chickens will stop laying eggs during a molt.
-Sometimes chickens will lose feathers during the summer too, however they will still be laying eggs and will most likely be your best layers at that time.
+Sometimes chickens will lose feathers during the summer too, however, they will still be laying eggs and will most likely be your best layers at that time.
 If they are doing the later this is not their molt.

-Treatment: You will need to wash your chickens butt with warm soapy water.
+Treatment: You will need to wash your chickens’ butt with warm soapy water.
 It is also good to clean all waterers, feeders, and floors.
 You may also need to consider medication.

-A. As with most animals your birds will need to establish a pecking order.
+A. As with most animals, your birds will need to establish a pecking order.
 This is very common.
 You will also see this when you add new birds to your flock.
 You will need to watch your birds closely for 1-2 days after adding new birds to make sure that they do not peck too much.